T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-TemplaVoila extends the Data Structure XML with a set of tags which defines two things related to TemplaVoila:
+TemplaVoilà Plus extends the Data Structure XML with a set of tags which defines two things related to TemplaVoilà Plus:

 - **Mapping:** Definition of mapping rules, descriptions, sample data, and field type preset